-FXB currently operates 31 FXBVillages with 2 in Burundi, 3 in China, 1 in Colombia, 2 in the DRC, 2 in India, 20 in Rwanda, and 1 in Uganda.
+FXB has lifted more than 13’000 families out of poverty through 167 FXBVillage programs and currently operates 26 FXBVillage programs with 2 in Burundi, 1 in China, 2 in Colombia, 2 in India, 1 in Mongolia, 16 in Rwanda, and 2 in Uganda.
 See where we work by clicking on the interactive FXB International map.

 Helping Families.
 Saving Children.

 Approximately 90% children orphaned by AIDS live with extended and foster families – not in orphanages.
 Most often headed by widows and grandmothers, these families are frequently unable to cope with the costs of additional children in the home.
 At FXB, we believe that family-based care is the best solution for all children, starting with orphans.
 We work to raise children by empowering their families and communities to escape poverty permanently – therefore avoiding the traps that poverty causes later in life, such as a descent into gang criminality, prostitution, drug dealing and child soldiers.
 Unlike piecemeal aid, which offers single interventions, the FXBVillage program is a holistic, integrated solution which delivers investment in the long-term wellbeing of families and communities.
 The FXBVillage model relies on delivering the five drivers of poverty eradication at the same time and in an integrated way:

 - Healthcare, including hygiene, clean water and psychosocial counselling